 ATF tests impersonate users while doing the work.
 The impersonated user is automatically unimpersonated at the end of the test.

-Few other important points regarding ATF are as follows:
+A few other important points regarding ATF are as follows:

 - Each test step runs independently and is isolated from any other test.